kbhandari98/Hacktoberfest2022-1/README.md

 then you have remaining 3 valid pull requests if these projects is not excluded.
 If you fail to make 4 pull requests then you can't get swags or t-shirts.
-I will recommend you to make pull request to your own repo which is very very safest side for you.. keep in mind that repo has hacktoberfest topic..
+I will recommend you to make pull request to your own repo which is very very safest side for you.. keep in mind that repo has the tag hacktoberfest in topic..
 '''
 ```